flightaware/kafkatcl/README.md

 * *$kafka* **topic_config** *?key value?*

-If invoked without arguments returns a list of the topic configuration properties and values.
+If invoked without arguments returns a list of the default topic configuration properties and values.

 As with **config**, if invoked with one or more pairs of property and value arguments, sets the value of each property-value pair into the topic configuration properties.